renoise/tools/trunk/ReadMe.txt

 --

-To work with the trunk in your user script folder, you can co the trunk directly to the Renoise prefs folder:
+To work with the trunk in your user script folder, you can checkout the trunk directly to the Renoise prefs folder:

-cd RENOISE_PREFERENCE_PATH/Scripts
+cd RENOISE_PREFERENCES/Scripts
-svn co https://xrnx.googlecode.com/svn/trunk/ xrnx --username GOOGLE_USERNAME
+svn co https://xrnx.googlecode.com/svn/trunk/ . --username GOOGLE_USERNAME

 --